OptiComp/OptiComp/README.md

 search_space = {'param1': (-100, 100),
                 'param2': (-100, 100)}

-# Create an instance of the optimizer suite
+# Create an instance of the benchmark suite
 benchmark_suite = BenchmarkSuite(objective, search_space)

 # Add wrappers directly from wrapper_zoo to the benchmark_suite